Sansa e200 series: Issues

 The player lacks Asian text support when displaying song names and artists, but users can patch the firmware to add support.
-Rockbox firmware also supports the e200 series just as it supports the c200 series, and adds the same features.
+Rockbox firmware also supports the e200 series just as it supports the c200 series and adds the same features.

-The standard firmware for e200 models with version 1 hardware is not compatible with the newer microSDHC format (generally 4GB and higher); Rockbox firmware adds this support.
+The standard firmware for e200 models with version 1 hardware is not compatible with the newer microSDHC format (generally 4 GB and higher); Rockbox firmware adds this support.
 Rockbox also supports e200 models with version 2 hardware.

 A number of bugs in the firmware cause problems.
 One introduces a 0.2 second delay between tracks, even those that are consecutive to a given album.
 This is most noticeable on musical tracks where the song does not fade completely out before the next begins.
 Artists whose names begin with "The" are listed incorrectly as well.
 For unknown reasons, the order of tracks on a given album play in alphabetical order, seriously disrupting the continuity of the listening experience.

 The early firmware for version 2 units (firmware version information is under Settings >> Info) removed the ability for unsupported operating systems (Linux, FreeBSD, etc.) to see the internal storage as a standard flash drive when plugged in via the USB port.
 Version 1 players had a menu option under the Settings menu for storage mode that could be toggled to show up as standard USB flash drive.
 For V2 Sansa players with firmware version V03.01.11, this option has been completely removed from the settings menu.
 Upgrading to later firmware versions, V03.01.14 or V03.01.16 will restore the USB Mode menu option under the Settings menu.
 Under the USB Mode menu are three choices - Auto Detect, Media Transfer Protocol (MTP), and USB mass-storage class (MSC).
 MSC is Mass Storage Class where the computer would see the Sansa as a regular flash drive.
-MTP is Media Transfer Protocol which is a Microsoft-specific mode invented to deal with media files that include Digital Rights Management.
+MTP is Media Transfer Protocol which is a Microsoft-specific mode invented to deal with media files that include digital rights management.